Planning and rebuilding

 A planning permit can be sought to make a temporary dwelling into a permanent dwelling.

 Contact your local council for further advice regarding planning and rebuilding advice.

 Building and planning in bushfire prone areas

-The Bushfire Response Planning Unit (in the Department of Planning and Community Development) provides assistance to people impacted by the 2009 Victorian bushfires.
+The Bushfire Response Planning Unit (in the Department of Transport, Planning and Local Infrastructure) provides assistance to people impacted by the 2009 Victorian bushfires.
 The Unit assists people to rebuild and navigate the planning controls, building standards and vegetation rules.